Lenovo Laptop Running Slow or Freezing? Here's Why and How to Speed it Up

-4. Overheating is "burning" everything
+4. Overheating is "burning" your laptop

 When the CPU is running hard to process requests, your Lenovo laptop will start to heat up and the fan will work hard trying to cool it down.
 If, for example, the heatsink tubes are filled with dust, or your laptop is exposed to a high-temperature environment, chances are overheating is going to take place.
-The consequences of a overheated Lenovo can include: your laptop keeps freezing, system lags badly or even shuts down unexpectedly.
+The consequences of a overheated Lenovo may include: your laptop keeps freezing, system lags badly or even shuts down unexpectedly.

 5. Your hardware configuration is either too low or faulty